Expert Advice: Writing a Photographer Bio

 When she’s not writing about herself in the third person, Grace likes to go hiking with her dogs, meditate, and grow organic heirloom tomatoes.
 She makes a mean guacamole (want to challenge her to a guac-off?) and really hates Comic Sans.

 In her spare time, Grace photographs homeless dogs looking for their forever homes and donates her photography services every year to multiple dog rescue groups in Los Angeles.
-She lives in LA with her husband and their two beloved rescue dogs, Maeby Fünke and Zoey.
+She lives in LA with her husband, baby boy, and their beloved rescue dogs, Maeby and Zoey.

 Do keep our interest If you’re more of a dreamer, an imaginative biography that keeps the reader engaged might be right up your alley.